Enesuygurs/stylus-uzep/README.md

 # UZEP.org Custom CSS for Stylus

-This project contains a custom CSS theme for the **uzep.org** website.
+- This repo contains a custom CSS theme for the **uzep.org** website.
 By using this theme, you can make the site simpler, more functional, and user-friendly.
+- This project aims to improve the user experience, facilitating more efficient study sessions.

 ## Before
 ![a](https://github.com/user-attachments/assets/5ed720d3-18d2-4852-8298-36eae599b681)